tutorials

 When you connect the tools, any new content you add to the Baserow database will be automatically sent to your Webflow front end.

-So there you have it.
-That demonstrates how to use Baserow to create a custom content management system (CMS).
-Whenever you create or modify content in the CMS, it instantly updates all platforms where it is referenced.
+That’s it!
+This demonstrates how to use Baserow to create a custom content management system (CMS).
+When you create or modify content in the CMS, it instantly updates all platforms where it is referenced.

-That concludes this tutorial on how you can build a flexible stack for managing blog content.
+This concludes the tutorial on how to build a flexible stack for managing blog content.
 With Baserow, you can collaborate in real-time, publish forms, and integrate with other tools.

 What’s your story?
 Tell us how you use Baserow